stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 # Cube Model

-We are now going to replace the hard-coded quad vertices with a cube model which involves the following:
+We are now going to replace the hard-coded quad with a cube model which will require:

 1. A new domain class for a general model that encapsulates vertex data and conversion to an NIO buffer.